gabysbrain/uncertainty-workshop-2015/source/index.html.md

-We are excited to announce the 2015 workshop on visualization for decision making under uncertainty which will be held at the IEEE VIS 2015 conference in Chicago, IL on ???, 2015.
+We are excited to announce the 2015 workshop on visualization for decision making under uncertainty which will be held at the IEEE VIS 2015 conference in Chicago, IL.
 The workshop will bring together researchers from visualization and scientific domains where uncertainty — whether it is model-based uncertainty or data-based uncertainty — needs to be analysed to enable an improved predictability of relevant events as well as their